 Time and time again, God breaks down barriers all over the world through his Word.
 He empowers the marginalized and gives a voice to the voiceless.
 He transforms not only individual lives, but whole communities and, indeed, entire cultures.
 Like George Liele, Joseph DeLaine, and Moses, God-fearing translators often pave the way for repentance, reconciliation, and transformation in their communities.

-During Black History Month, we celebrate former slaves, heroes like George Liele, who used their freedom to preach the gospel.
+Today, we celebrate heroes like George Liele, who used their freedom to preach the gospel.

 We honor civil rights pioneers like Rev. Joseph DeLaine, those who suffered retaliation for using their God-given voices so future generations wouldn’t have to.

 We are sobered by the reminder of Aaron and Miriam rebelling against Moses.
-We realize that any of us—even leaders in the church—are vulnerable to racial bias and prejudice, and we must repent of it.
+Any of us—even leaders in the church—are vulnerable to racial bias and prejudice, and we must repent of it.

-While we hold space for the stories of terrible pain and loss that persecuted translators and people groups like the Iyeki have experienced, we also rejoice over the reconciliation, forgiveness, and transformation that God’s Word is bringing to communities all over the world.
+We hold space for the stories of terrible pain and loss that persecuted translators and people groups like the Iyeki have experienced.
+And we rejoice over the reconciliation, forgiveness, and transformation that God’s Word is bringing to communities all over the world.

 Let’s pause to invite the Holy Spirit into this space, allowing him to speak into our present need as he shapes us for a future of greater unity in him.